Dhruv-Limbani/Superstore-Sales-Data-Analysis/README.md

 # Sales Data Analysis and ETL Pipeline Development

 This project focuses on analyzing sales performance and developing an ETL (Extract, Transform, Load) pipeline to preprocess and analyze sales data effectively.
-The goal is to derive actionable insights related to overall performance, regional contributions, and product trends.
+The goal is to derive actionable insights related to overall performance, regional contributions, product trends, customer behaviour and order patterns.

 ## Overview

 ### Key Features:

 - **ETL Pipeline**: Built using Power Query to clean, preprocess, and transform raw sales data for analysis.

-- **Sales Analysis**:
+- **Objectives of Sales Analysis**:
   - Total sales, profit, and profit margin trends over time (yearly and monthly).
   - Regional insights, including top-performing regions and those with low profit margins.
-  - Product analysis to identify the most and least profitable categories, subcategories, and top 10 best-selling products by sales volume and revenue.
+  - Product analysis to identify the most and least profitable categories, subcategories,
+  - Top 10 best-selling products by sales volume and revenue.
+  - Customer segment analysis to determine the highest revenue-generating segment based on timeline, category, and subcategory.
+  - Order trends throughout the year based on different timelines.
+  - Shipping mode popularity and its impact on profit margins, categorized by region and product category.

 - **Visualizations**: Created dashboards and charts to present key metrics and trends.

 ## Dataset

-Following key columns were used from Superstore sales dataset:
+The dataset used for this project can be found [here](https://community.tableau.com/s/question/0D54T00000CWeX8SAL/sample-superstore-sales-excelxls).
+It contains the following key columns which have been used in this project:
 - **Sales**: Revenue generated from product sales.
 - **Quantity**: Number of units sold.
 - **Discount**: Percentage discount applied to sales.
 - **Profit**: Net profit earned after accounting for costs and discounts.
 - **Region**, **State**, and **City**: Geographical details of sales.
 - **Category** and **Sub-Category**: Product classifications.
 - **Order Date**: Date when the order was placed.
+- **Ship Mode**: Mode of shipping the order.
+- **Profit Margin**: Calculated as Profit/Sales.
+- **Cost**: Calculated as Sales - Profit.

 ## Steps Performed